This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Vulvovaginitis in Children

 is an infection of the vulva (outer genitals) and vagina.
-The most common cause is bacteria, a virus, a fungus, or pinworms.
-Vulvovaginitis is common in girls who have not reached puberty.
+The most common causes are bacteria, a virus, fungus, or pinworms.
+Vulvovaginitis is more common in girls who have not reached puberty.
 Before puberty, girls do not have pubic hair to prevent germs from entering the vagina.
 Abnormal vaginal development can also cause vulvovaginitis.
-Signs and symptoms include itching, burning, redness, swelling, or rash on your child's vulva or in her vagina.
-There may also be a discharge, bleeding, and an odor.

 - Your child has a fever.